ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 ```

 **Output Files of IDR**
-The output file mimics the input file type which in our case is .narrowPeak file.
+The output file mimics the input file type which in our case is the .narrowPeak file.
 Apart from that, IDR also produces plots pertaining to the samples.

 Some interesting features about the narrowPeak file obtained from IDR include:
 - Column no 5: Contains the scaled IDR value, min(int(log2(-125IDR), 1000). e.g. peaks with an IDR of 0 have a score of 1000, idr 0.05 have a score of int(-125log2(0.05)) = 540, and idr 1.0 has a score of 0.